dialoguemd/fastapi-sqla/README.md

 This library provides a set of utility fixtures, through its PyTest plugin, which is automatically installed with the library.

 By default, no records are actually written to the database when running tests.
-There is no way to deactivate that behaviour at the moment.
+There currently is no way to change this behaviour.

 ### `sqla_modules`